aivus/synology-dsm-scripts/README.md

 Next scripts should be placed to the body of user-defined script in Task Scheduler.

+**Note!** Keep in mind that DSM update process removes custom content from the `/root` directory.
+That's why scripts below have the code to download files from the GitHub.

 ## Eject USB disk from the DSM using eject.sh